jermspeaks/jermspeaks.github.io/_posts/letters/2017-07-03-strangers-1-simon-gonedeck.md

 It started with a thought about connections.
 On LinkedIn, you can see potential new friends who are second or third degrees of separation.
-I wondered who are these people.
+I wondered, who are these people?
 How does everyone know each other?
 If I continue down the path of separations, could I meet someone famous?

 Then in May, while I was conceiving the idea for this series, I went to a talk with Bill Burnnett and Dave Evans.
 They are professors at Stanford who wrote a book called "Designing Your Life".
 In their talk, they asked everyone to turn to their side, speak with their neighbor, and ask them something you need help with.
-I introduced myself to my neighbor and asked about a question about appropriative technologies.
-She had no idea, and once I described what that was, she still didn't know how to help, but she could direct me to someone she knew.
+I turned to my neighbor, we introduced ourselves, and I asked about a question about appropriative technologies.
+She didn't have any tips, but she knew someone who could direct me to who might.

 I pondered about the interaction for a week.
 It's not an everyday feeling for me to ask for help from strangers.
 Even though the woman didn't know someone